JLBP/BetterDiscordTheme/timmac/README.md

 ###How To Use BetterDiscord Themes

-Download the the themes (Click on Download ZIP)
+Download the the themes (https://github.com/JLBP/DiscordTheme/releases/tag/1)

 Open the BetterDiscord Themes Folder